 MRVP.
 Massachusetts Rental Voucher Program.

+Person(s) with Disabilities of Low Income.
+The definition of Persons with Disabilities of Low Income is set out in M.G.L. c.
+121B, § 1.
+As used in 760 CMR 5.00, Person(s) with Disabilities shall mean a person or persons with disabilities of low income.

 Primary Residence.
-Principal home (domicile) occupied by all members of a household not less than nine months of the year.
+A home (domicile) that all members of a household occupied with the intent to remain indefinitely or, at a minimum, for nine months.

 Statewide Online Application System.
-An internet application system developed by the Department required to be used by all LHAs to manage their applications and waiting lists for state-aided family and elderly/handicapped public housing.
+An internet application system developed by EOHLC required to be used by all LHAs to manage their applications and waiting lists for state-aided Family Housing and Elderly/Disabled Housing.

 5.03: continued

 Transfer for Administrative Reasons.
-Transfer of a household from one unit to another within one LHA at the discretion of the executive director of an LHA at any time for a sound administrative reason such as: fire in or condemnation of an occupied unit; harassment or abuse of a tenant or household member; or change in the number of persons in the household so that the unit is no longer of appropriate unit size for the household.
-A transfer for administrative reasons may be made between units in elderly/handicapped housing and family housing in the event that transfer cannot be made to a unit of appropriate unit size in the same type of housing, provided that the household is eligible for the housing to which the transfer is made.
+Transfer of a household from one Unit to another within one LHA at the discretion of the executive director of an LHA at any time for a sound administrative reason such as: fire in or condemnation of an occupied Unit; harassment or abuse of a tenant or household member; or change in the number of persons in the household so that the Unit is no longer of Appropriate Unit Size for the household.
+A transfer for administrative reasons may be made between Units in Elderly/Disabled Housing and Family Housing in the event that transfer cannot be made to a Unit of Appropriate Unit Size in the same type of housing, provided that the household is eligible for the housing to which the transfer is made.

 Transfer for Good Cause.
-Transfer of a household from one unit to another within one LHA because the unit is no longer of appropriate unit size, or there is a compelling and documented medical impairment which could be substantially improved by transfer to another available unit.
-A transfer for good cause may be made between units in elderly/handicapped housing and family housing in the event that transfer cannot be made to a unit of appropriate unit size in the same type of housing.
+Transfer of a household from one Unit to another within one LHA because the Unit is no longer of Appropriate Unit Size, or there is a compelling and documented medical impairment which could be substantially improved by transfer to another available Unit.
+A transfer for good cause may be made between Units in Elderly/Disabled Housing and Family Housing in the event that transfer cannot be made to a Unit of Appropriate Unit Size in the same type of housing.
 In the absence of mitigating circumstances deemed sufficient by the LHA, a transfer for good cause shall not be made, unless the applicant:

 (a) has filed a transfer application complete with all supporting documentation;